Azure-Samples/iot-hub-c-raspberrypi-docker/README.md

    ![docker-build.png](images/docker-build.png)

+4. Choose 'y' or 'n' to allow Microsoft collect your data or not.
+During build, you'll see below prompt message whether to join Microsoft data collection, type 'y' to join it or 'n' to not.

+   ** screencut tdb **

 ## Deploy and run the built app

 1. Run below command to deploy the contents of `src` folder to home folder of your Pi.